 For decades, Levitt & Slafkes, P.C., in Maplewood, New Jersey, has represented clients, helping them understand the details of bankruptcy situations.
-Our skilled attorneys will with reaffirming secured debt and help you keep certain assets.
+Our skilled attorneys will explain what secured debt you must reaffirm so you can keep assets.

 What Is Debt Reaffirmation?

 When you reaffirm a debt, it’s important to remember that you are responsible for paying back that debt once your bankruptcy case is over.
 For example, you may have a car that you need to keep, so you may decide to reaffirm your intent to pay the car loan.
 Reaffirming debt is a common step in Chapter 7 bankruptcy and usually is not necessary in Chapter 13.

 When you took out a loan for your car or other property, you signed a contract agreeing to pay back the money within a certain time and with a certain amount of interest (5 percent APR for 60 months, for example).
 If you later file bankruptcy and choose to reaffirm the debt, the court will analyze your income, expenses and the value of the item.
 If the court determines that you can indeed make your payments, then reaffirmation will be allowed.
 Usually, the terms of the reaffirmed debt are same as the terms of your original contract.

 Once approved for reaffirmation, you have up until the date of your bankruptcy discahrge to change your mind.
 After that, the contract is considered permanent, and you must make your payments.
-Failure to pay can result in repossession of the item and your liability for the difference between the amount you reaffirm for and the amount the lender sells the car for at auction.
+Failure to pay can result in repossession of the item and your liability for the difference between the amount you reaffirmed and the amount the lender sells the car for at auction.

 What Debts Can Be Reaffirmed?